 Kara Eastman has more than 20 years of experience leading nonprofit organizations and serving local communities.
 Currently, she runs a nonprofit consulting firm based in Omaha.
-An MSW in social work, she started Omaha Healthy Kids Alliance (OHKA) and have grown it from a small, start-up lead poisoning prevention organization to a nationally recognized, award-winning nonprofit that has raised more than $13 million to support green, safe, and healthy housing in Omaha.
-We have directly served over 4,000 Nebraska families over the last decade.
-In the process, I created dozens of jobs within the organization, in city government, and through partnerships with the small businesses and contractors she has worked with.
+An MSW in social work, she started Omaha Healthy Kids Alliance (OHKA) and took it from a small, start-up lead poisoning prevention organization to a nationally recognized, award-winning nonprofit that has raised more than $13 million to support green, safe, and healthy housing in Omaha.
+Under Eastman’s leadership, OHKA has directly served over 4,000 Nebraska families.
+In the process, she created dozens of jobs at her nonprofit, within the city government, and through partnerships with the small businesses and contractors she has worked with.
 She has been a board member of the Nonprofit Association of the Midlands and has served as an appointed member of the Mayor of Omaha’s Fair Housing Advisory Board.